-- As mentioned above, EFRAG does not support the proposals in the ED insofar as they introduce a distinction between voluntary changes in accounting policies.
-If the IASB nevertheless decides to proceed with the proposed amendments, EFRAG would not agree with the statement in paragraph BC14 that there is 'no reason to either allow or require an entity to change its accounting for changes in accounting policy made before that date'. - 25 EFRAG suggests, instead, permitting early application of the amendments resulting from the ED.
+- 34 EFRAG does not agree with the statement in paragraph BC14 that there is 'no reason to either allow or require an entity to change its accounting for changes in accounting policy made before that date'. - 35 EFRAG suggests, instead, permitting early application of the amendments resulting from the ED.
 This would be consistent with the stated objectives to promote adoption of 'better' accounting policies and reduce the burden on entities by allowing entities to apply the new requirements for agenda decisions published in the period between the publication of the amendments and their effective date.